Additional Axis Armies

 -

-Panther Ausf AThe Panther was the best all-round German tank of the war and although conceived as a medium tank, at 45 tons and with frontal armour over 100mm thick, it could easily be rated more highly.
-The Panther's thick, sloping front armour was copied from...
+Panther Ausf AThe Panther was the best all-round German tank of the war and although conceived as a medium tank, at 45 tons and with frontal armour over 100mm thick and a high velocity KwK 42 L70 gun, it was more than a match for any...

 - £25.00